CUR Low Rank Approximation of a Matrix at Sublinear Cost: Some background for LRA

 \section{Some background for LRA}

 $\mathbb R^{p\times q}$ denotes the class of $p\times q$ real matrices.
-For simplicity we assume dealing with real matrices throughout,\footnote{Hence the Hermitian transpose $M^*$ is just the transpose $M^T$.} except for the matrices of discrete Fourier transform of Section \ref{squasirhf}, but our study can be quite readily extended to complex matrices; in particular see \cite{D88}, \cite{E88}, \cite{CD05}, \cite{ES05}, and \cite{TYUC17} for some relevant results about complex Gaussian matrices.
+For simplicity we assume dealing with real matrices throughout,\footnote{Hence the Hermitian transpose $M^*$ is just the transpose $M^T$.} but our study can be extended to complex matrices; in particular see \cite{E88,CD05,ES05,TYUC17} for some relevant results about complex Gaussian matrices.